Signed in as:

 For several years Ginny eagerly immersed herself in the indigenous teachings of the late Benny LeBeau, also known as Rainbow Thunder Heart or "Bavado Tatun Corazon".
 Bavado was a Tribal Elder and respected Medicine Man of the Eastern Shoshone Nation, hailing from the Wind River Indian Reservation in Fort Washakie, Wyoming.
 He was also a member of the Spiritual Elders of Mother Earth, a group of indigenous prophetic seed carriers of North America.
 Ginny traveled with Bavado to study our sacred relationship with all life from his many medicine wheel ceremonies and lectures celebrated across the world.
 To hear a message from Bavado and learn more about his legacy, click here.
 For more information about his education and teachings go to the Earth Wisdom Foundation website or watch this documentary about his passionate work to end the drought in the mountain community of Big Bear Lake in the San Bernardino National Forest.

 Since Bavado's death, Ginny has been an avid supporter of the International Council of Thirteen Indigenous Grandmothers; she has continued her shamanic studies with a Mayan Elder, Grandmother Flordemayo, and Jan Engles-Smith of the LightSong School of 21st Century Shamanism.
-In 2014 Ginny first traveled to Australia where she was introduced to the healing paradigm and LORE of the Aboriginal people, and she continues studying Aboriginal Healing and LORE today with Steve Richards, a native Aboriginal-Australian.
-She is also a Certified Bio-Well Practitioner (trained by Tiffany Barsotti), Heart Math Facilitator, and has studied with world renown healers such as Dr. V. Vernon Woolf (Holodynamics), Julie Renee Doering (Quantum Healing), Isa Gucciardi (Buddhism, Spirituality & Meditative Techniques), Michael J. Tamura (Clairvoyance, Spiritual & Psychic Development), GW Hardin (A Course in Wonders), Bill McKenna (Cognomovement Pracitioner), Donna Eden (Eden Energy Medicine), Roger Ford (Healing in America - Holistic Healing III), Robert Ohotto (Archetypes & the Empathic Soul), EFT, Emotion Code, Reiki Master level III (utilizing NO symbols), and various other modalities.
+Ginny first traveled to Australia in 2014, and was introduced to the healing paradigm and LORE of the Aboriginal people.
+She continues studying Aboriginal Healing and LORE today with Steve Richards, a native Aboriginal-Australian.
+She is also a Certified Bio-Well Practitioner (trained by Dr. Tiffany Barsotti), Heart Math Facilitator, and has studied with world renown healers such as Dr. V. Vernon Woolf (Holodynamics), Georgina Cannon (Regression and Spirit Release), Julie Renee Doering (Quantum Healing), Isa Gucciardi (Buddhism, Spirituality & Meditative Techniques), Michael J. Tamura (Clairvoyance, Spiritual & Psychic Development), Andrew Holecek (Death and Dying, The Bardo Teachings: Tibetan Book of the Dead), Dr. Paul Mills and Dr. Tiffany Barsotti (Personal Self Integration), GW Hardin (A Course in Wonders III), Donna Eden (Eden Energy Medicine), Roger Ford (Holistic Healing III), Carolyn Myss, Robert Ohotto (Archetypes & the Empathic Soul), Dr. Bradley Nelson (EFT, Body Code), and various other alternative healing modalities.

 Applying her experiences working intuitively with people Ginny also works with rescued/traumatized animals utilizing animal communication, intuitive work, and she is certified in very specific hands on healing modalities such as: Equine Shiatsu Massage (for horse & rider), Equine Pain and Stress Point Release, Equine Craniosacral Therapy, Canine and Feline Acupressure, and Healing Touch for Animals® II.
-She has studied animal communication with Penelope Smith and Carol Gurney, and has been greatly inspired by the work of industry pioneer Val Heart and the brilliant animal advocacy work of Margrit Coates of the UK.
+She has studied animal communication extensively, and has been greatly inspired by the work of industry pioneer Val Heart and the brilliant animal advocacy work of Margrit Coates of the UK.

 From 2007-2009 Ginny attended the Vaquero School of Horsemanship in Redlands, CA. The school was founded by Dale McCarrell who was Ginny's mentor.
 Dale had a unique relationship with horses that was forged at an early age with the help of his mentors, Tom and Bill Dorrance.
 Dale's grandfather was employed by the Dorrance family.
 As a young boy, Dale spent summers on their ranch and was greatly influenced by their methods and philosophies.
 Later in life he dedicated himself to the traditions of the Vaquero.
 He did this in combination with the more contemporary, natural and humane horsemanship methods and sensibilities of the Dorrance family and Ray Hunt.
 Sadly, Dale passed away in early 2016.
 He will be missed by all who trained with him and shared his dedication and love of horses.

-One of her passions is to speak publicly against the over prescription of opioids and narcotic medication, especially when alternative healing methods could be used to address issues of chronic pain.
+One of her passions is to speak publicly about the over prescription of opioids and narcotic medication, especially when alternative healing methods could be used to address issues of chronic pain caused by unresolved emotions.
 She is very active in lobbying at the state and federal level in regard to the opioid crisis.
 Her goal is to support the fields of chiropractic, osteopathic and integrative medicine and to promote other healing alternatives that can limit the use of unnecessary prescription drugs in our country.